Carola has worked for agencies serving the hearing loss community for many years. She is also a freelance writer.

 Deaf people will assign hearing people a sign name if they do not have one.
 Name signs are often based on characteristics such as wavy hair or a personality trait such as smiling a lot.

 Myth: Hearing People With Basic Sign Language Can Be Interpreters

 The Registry of Interpreters for the Deaf (RID) states that sign language interpreting is a highly specialized skill that requires training and an understanding of the RID code of ethics.
 Like other languages, fluency in sign language takes several years of study.
 Many colleges and universities offer full-time sign language interpreter training courses.

-Myth: If Deaf Children Are Taught to Sign, They Won’t Learn to Speak
+Myth: If Deaf Children Are Taught to Sign, They Will Not Learn to Speak

-Research shows that deaf children benefit from learning sign language as well as spoken language.
-Sign language has been recognized by the National Association of the Deaf as the natural language of the culturally deaf.
+The National Association of the Deaf has recognized sign language as the natural language of the culturally deaf.
 Research has shown that knowing sign language enhances the ability of deaf children to learn to speak English.
 It gives deaf children a linguistic base from which they can learn spoken language as a second language.
-Children with a cochlear implant can also benefit from learning to sign.

-Sign is a legitimate, full language in itself with its own grammar and syntax along with its own unique ways of expressing ideas, things, and concepts.
+Sign is a legitimate, full language in itself with its own grammar and syntax with unique ways of expressing ideas, things, and concepts.